 La Conner RV and Camping Resort does not have a pool, but they do have a spa.
-It is located at the Lone Tree Lodge area but was closed and empty during our stay.
+It is located in the Lone Tree Lodge area but was closed and empty during our stay.

 - Mail/Package Service

-We used General Delivery at the La Conner Post office to receive a mail sent from our mail forwarding service.
+We used General Delivery at the La Conner Post office to receive mail sent from our mail forwarding service.

 - Phone and Internet Service

 We use T-Mobile for our phone service.
 Service at La Conner Thousand Trails was ok with 2 to 3 bars of service.

 Our Verizon MiFi received 3 bars of service and we were able to use our Fire Stick and stream Netflix with no problems.

 La Conner RV and Camping Resort normally has plenty of sports and recreation activities available but like everything else, they were closed due to the Coronavirus Outbreak.
 The campground has Basketball, Tennis/Pickleball, and Volleyball Courts.
 Horse Shoes, Shuffleboard, Miniature Golf, Gym, and a couple of playgrounds.
 There is also a boat ramp to launch your boat or kayak.
 Along with the great beach to walk.

 There is plenty to see and do around the area.
 La Conner is a cute little town with nice shops and restaurants.
 Venture out to Anacortes and catch a ferry to the San Juan Islands or go fishing on one of the many lakes or in Puget Sound.